andrecrjr/bananominer-watch/readme.md

 # How to install?

-Version 1.2.1 has been submitted for review and publication in the Google Chrome Extensions catalogue!
+Due to (undocumented and irrational) technical limitations of the Google Chrome Webstore Version 1.2.1 could not be submitted for review and publication in the Google Chrome  Webstore.
+Some minor adaptations will have to be carried out.
+However, the extension is fully functional and available for your test and usage.
-Until it´s available from there you can follow the steps below to use Version 1.2.1 of the extension already today.
+~~Version 1.2.1 has been submitted for review and publication in the Google Chrome  Webstore!~~ Until it´s available from there you can follow the steps below to use Version 1.2.1 of the extension already today.

 *TL;DR Enable developer mode in Chrome Browser -> unzip this package then select the folder by clicking the load unpackaged in your chrome browser (works with brave browser too!)*